Bertrand de Broc

-Bertrand de Broc is a French professional sailor born on 23 September 1960 in Quimper.
+Bertrand de Broc (born 23 September, 1960) is a French professional sailor.
 He has long resided in Combrit in the Finistère.
 He has competed in four Vendee Globe's completing the 2012-2013 Vendée Globe in 9th place.

-Personal
+Personal life

-Bertrand de Broc has a son, Leo, born in 1996, who practices windsurfing.
+Bertrand de Broc has a son, born in 1996, who practices windsurfing.
 He is also a cousin with fellow offshore sailor Marc Guillemot.